github/docs/content/organizations/managing-saml-single-sign-on-for-your-organization/enabling-and-testing-saml-single-sign-on-for-your-organization.md

 {% data reusables.organizations.security %}
 1. Under "SAML single sign-on", select **Enable SAML authentication**.

-   {% note %}
+   > [!NOTE]

-   **Note:** After enabling SAML SSO, you can download your single sign-on recovery codes so that you can access your organization even if your IdP is unavailable.
+   > After enabling SAML SSO, you can download your single sign-on recovery codes so that you can access your organization even if your IdP is unavailable.
 For more information, see "[AUTOTITLE](/organizations/managing-saml-single-sign-on-for-your-organization/downloading-your-organizations-saml-single-sign-on-recovery-codes)."

-   {% endnote %}

 1. In the "Sign on URL" field, type the HTTPS endpoint of your IdP for single sign-on requests.
 This value is available in your IdP configuration.
 1. Optionally, in the "Issuer" field, type your SAML issuer's name.
 This verifies the authenticity of sent messages.

-   {% note %}
+   > [!NOTE]

-   **Note:** If you want to enable team synchronization for your organization, the "Issuer" field is a required.
+   > If you want to enable team synchronization for your organization, the "Issuer" field is a required.
 For more information, see "[AUTOTITLE](/organizations/managing-saml-single-sign-on-for-your-organization/managing-team-synchronization-for-your-organization)."

-   {% endnote %}

 1. Under "Public Certificate," paste a certificate to verify SAML responses.
 {% data reusables.saml.edit-signature-and-digest-methods %}